 Proper form is of utmost importance when taking an indoor cycling class.
 No worries there; the instructor will ensure participants are reminded of mechanics, posture, weight distribution, and of course, provide plenty of encouragement and motivation.

-I frequently hear members say, “I can’t spin.”
+I frequently hear members say, “I can’t cycle.”
 Or, as they come in the door, they tell me, “I am so nervous about taking this class.”
-Some have even told me how scared they were to try the spin class.
+Some have even told me how scared they were to try the class.
 Fear not!
 As I have told many members, “We have all been newbies at some time” and “You are braver than most others because you pushed yourself to get on the bike today!”
-So, kick your fear aside and try a spin class, you might be surprised.
+So, kick your fear aside and try a cycling class, you might be surprised.

 As always, if you have a question or want more information about ANY class don’t hesitate to ask an instructor.
 We have a class that is just what you are looking for to get you closer to the goals you are reaching for.
-Cheers!
+Cheers!”

 Amy Wagner is nationally certified by the AFAA (Athletics and Fitness Association of America) and AEA (Aquatic Exercise Association) and has been teaching cycling classes for seven years.